Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Actions of Witt algebras

 and the result follows. \end{proof}

-\begin{rem} Note that when $c$ is an integer, the central extension admits an alternative geometric construction, namely, the one induced by the action of $\C((z))$ on $\Gr(\C((z))(\operatorname{d}z)^{\otimes c})$ (i.e. on the space of $c$-densities).
-This approach was used in~\cite{MP2} to offer a geometric formalism of the bosonic string.
-It is worth pointing out that the actions attached to the data $(h(z),c,b(z))$ and to $(h(z),1-c,b(z))$ are isomorphic. \end{rem}
+\begin{Remark} Note that when~$c$ is an integer, the central extension admits an alternative geometric construction, namely, the one induced by the action of~${\mathbb C}((z))$ on~$\operatorname{Gr}({\mathbb C}((z))(\operatorname{d}z)^{\otimes c})$ (i.e., on the space of $c$-densities).
+This approach was used in~\cite{MP2} to of\/fer a geometric formalism of the bosonic string.
+It is worth pointing out that the actions attached to the data~$(h(z),c,b(z))$ and to $(h(z),1-c,b(z))$ are isomorphic. \end{Remark}

-\begin{rem} Let $\widehat{\mathcal D}$ (a.k.a. ${\mathcal W}_{1+\infty}$) denote the unique non-trivial central extension of the Lie algebra of differential operators in the circle.
-Owing to its presence in several topics, the authors of \cite{FKRW} carried out an in-depth study of its representations with the help of the theory of vertex operator algebras (voa).
-In this context, they consider two $1$-parameter families of Virasoro algebras (see \cite[Equation~(1.7)]{FKRW}) $\{L^+_k(\beta)\vert k\in\Z\}$ and $\{L^-_k(\beta)\vert k\in\Z\}$ where:
+\begin{Remark} Let $\widehat{\mathcal D}$ (a.k.a.~${\mathcal W}_{1+\infty}$) denote the unique non-trivial central extension of the Lie algebra of dif\/ferential operators on the circle.
+Owing to its presence in several topics, the authors of~\cite{FKRW} carried out an in-depth study of its representations with the help of the theory of vertex operator algebras (voa).
+In this context, they consider two $1$-parameter families of Virasoro algebras (see \cite[equation~(1.7)]{FKRW}) $\{L^+_k(\beta)\,\vert\, k\in{\mathbb Z}\}$ and $\{L^-_k(\beta)\vert k\in{\mathbb Z}\}$, where

 which eventually play a relevant role in their results on conformal voa (see \cite[Theorem~3.1.]{FKRW}).
-Let us check that, for each $\beta$, these Virasoro algebras fit in our approach.
-For the case $\{L^+_k(\beta)\}$ the system is:
+Let us check that, for each $\beta$, these Virasoro algebras f\/it in our approach.
+For the case $\{L^+_k(\beta)\}$ the system is